newjoseph/Machine-Learning-Basics/README.md

 # Machine-Learning-Basics
-This is a basic Machine Learning practices
+This is basic Machine Learning practices